Canada at the 1972 Summer Olympics

 Canada competed at the 1972 Summer Olympics in Munich, West Germany, held from 26 August to 11 September 1972.
 208 competitors, 158 men and 50 women, took part in 136 events in 18 sports.
 As the country hosted the next Olympics in Montreal, the Canadian flag was raised at the closing ceremony.

-Medalists
+Medallists

 Canada finished in 27th position in the final medal rankings, with two silver medals and three bronze medals.